(For your own use--do not submit to the Board)

 - Is your complaint based on an action that occurred within 6 months of filing the complaint with the Board and serving a copy of it on the other party? § 3.

 - Did you prepare a clear and concise statement of the facts supporting the complaint set out in separate numbered paragraphs?
-Does it include dates, places, and names of people involved for each particular act alleged?§ 5(4).
-DO NOT SUBMIT EXHIBITS OR AFFIDAVITS WITH YOUR COMPLAINT.
+Does it include dates, places and names of people involved for each particular act alleged?§ 5(4).
+YOU DO NOT NEED TO SUBMIT EXHIBITS OR AFFIDAVITS WITH YOUR COMPLAINT.
 The concise statement of facts should contain all of the details needed to describe the act or conduct which you are claiming is a violation of the statute.

 - Did you indicate the sections/subsections of the statute violated?§ 5(4).

 - Did you include in the complaint a claim for relief? § 5(5).
 (That is, what action you want the Board to take to cure the problem described in your complaint.)